VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 {{< /hint >}}

-So, what's the problem with with the math equation in the start and why do people disagree?
+So, what's the problem with the math equation in the start and why do people disagree?
 Well, Divison and Multiplication don't have to be done in that order, same for addition and substraction, instead they should be done all together, but going from left to right, so {{< katex >}} 1 + 2 + 3 - 4 + 1 - 2 {{</ katex >}} for example can be done in order left to right giving us 1, **not** doing this: {{< katex >}} (1 + 2 + 3) - (4 + 1) - 2 {{</ katex >}} which gives -1.
 Just to be crystal clear, **1 not -1** is correct here.
 So, applying this to the above social media meme, it's the same problem but with multiplication, implied with the 3(3) after doing the addition, and the divison.
 Some people interpret PEMDAS literally, meaning multiplication is done before division *always*.
 These people are wrong.
 So, with the meme the problem looks like this:

 {{< katex display >}}